rapka/polemics-md/content/essays/nina-arweave.md

 CloudFront is content delivery network operated by Amazon Web Services.
 It is not decentralized.

-While I'm not a huge fan of Amazon to say the least, I don't really have an issue with Nina using Amazon Web Services.
+While I'm not a huge fan of Amazon (to say the least), I don't really have an issue with Nina using Amazon Web Services.
 AWS powers a lot of the modern internet and like Twitch.tv, it's a business that's mostly separate from the toxic mess that is the Amazon's primary business.
 What I *do* have a problem with is the lack of transparency from Nina's team. **Amazon servers are the epitome of the platforms "built on privately owned technology" decried in [Nina's blockchain FAQ](https://help.ninaprotocol.com/hc/en-us/articles/14331778320279-Why-is-Nina-built-on-the-blockchain).**

 This contradiction exposes a common flaw in blockchain-based platform: developers often have to go outside the blockchain to use traditional development methods in order to make a service that is functional and performant.